 As the Second World War was coming to an end, on August 9, 1945, a week before Japan's surrender, the Soviet Union unilaterally broke the Japan-Soviet Non-Aggression Pact.
 The Soviet Union started a war against Japan, which was on the verge of surrender, and took over half of the Korean Peninsula.
 Four years later in 1949, President Chiang Kai-shek and the Kuomintang government were exiled to Taiwan and mainland China fell under communist rule.
-Despite the fact that the communist forces were on the road to rapid expansion in the vast Eurasian landmass, then-Secretary of State Dean Acheson announced the Acheson Line which declared the United States intention to defend the Far East centered on Japan and the Philippines, thereby excluding South Korea from the U.S. defense perimeter in the Far East.
+Despite the fact that the communist forces were on the road to rapid expansion in the vast Eurasian landmass, then-Secretary of State Dean Acheson announced the Acheson Line which declared the United States' intention to defend the Far East centered on Japan and the Philippines, thereby excluding South Korea from the U.S. defense perimeter in the Far East.
 This is evaluated as a critical mistake which invited North Korea's invasion of the South.

-Dr. Kissinger, who was a graduate student at Harvard University, visited Korea in 1950 during the Korean War and analyzed the process of its outbreak.
-He submitted a memo titled "U.S. Strategy" to William Elliot, political adviser to the President, and Paul Nitze, Director of Policy Planning for the State Department.
-In this report, he stated that the U.S. "policy of physical containment" to deter Soviet provocations in all regions would be too defensive and inadequate in deterring Soviet aggression.
-His report, which suggested that the United States should focus on key regions by using its superiority in power to counter the Soviet threat, served as the basis for future countermeasures to communist provocations.
+Dr. Kissinger, who was a graduate student at Harvard, visited Korea in 1950 and analyzed the outbreak process of the war.
+He submitted a memo entitled "U.S. Strategy" to William Elliot, political adviser to President Harry S. Truman, and Paul Nitze, Director of Policy Planning at the State Department.
+In this report, he stated that the U.S. "policy of physical containment" to deter Soviet provocations in all regions would be too defensive and inadequate in deterring

+Soviet aggression.
+His report, which suggested that the United States should focus on key regions by using its superiority in power to counter the Soviet threat served as the basis for future countermeasures to communist provocations.

-In his meeting with Dr. Chung in 2010, Dr. Kissinger stated that, "The relationship between Korea and the United States has a long history, and the American people are well aware that more than 50,000 U.S. soldiers died in Korea during the Korean War.
+In his 2010 meeting with Dr. Chung Mong Joon, founder of the Asan Institute for Policy Studies, Dr. Kissinger stated that, "The relationship between Korea and the United States has a long history, and the American people are well aware that more than 50,000 U.S. soldiers died in Korea during the Korean War.
 The United States has also stationed American troops in Korea for a long time.
 No country can defend every corner of the world at the same time.
 However, South Korea can trust the U.S. security commitment."